USL-VI-ReID/MCL/README.md

 > **_This is the official repository for_**
 > **"Unsupervised Visible-Infrared Person Re-identification under Unpaired Settings"**

-As we are preparing a journal extension of this work, the code is currently being organized and will be released following the journal submission.
+We are preparing a journal extension of this work, and the implement is currently being organized and will be released soon.

 ## Abstract